saiashish90/simple-reddit-api/README.md

 | is_meme   | true/false                  | If you want to get a meme.
 Ignores subreddit option if true.    | false       |
 | fulldata  | true/false                  | Retrieve essential post data or  everything reddit has to offer. | false       |
 #
-## Values returned from the method
+## Values returned from the methods
 ### Post details
 ```js
 {